US-China trade deal a mixed success for Trump | Malay Mail

 Kudlow dismissed criticism that the deal fell short of expectations, saying US negotiators won numerous concessions.

+“This is the first time we had a comprehensive agreement with China on technology issues, agricultural issues, financial services, purchases,” Mnuchin told Fox News.

+“It has a real enforcement mechanism.
+So this is a big win for the president.”

-The White House has said the deal includes improvements on the technology transfers requirements that Beijing imposes on foreign companies, as well as better access to the Chinese market for financial services.
+The White House has said the agreement includes improvements on the technology transfer requirements that Beijing imposes on foreign companies, as well as better access to the Chinese market for financial services.

-It also stipulates that Beijing will buy an additional US$200 billion (RM815.32 billion) in American products over a two-year period compared to 2017, including US$50 billion in agricultural goods.
+According to the US, it also stipulates that Beijing will buy an additional US$200 billion (RM815 billion) in American products over a two-year period compared to 2017, including US$50 billion in agricultural goods.

-In return, the Trump administration has called off new tariffs on Chinese-made goods like electronics and cell phones that were due to take effect last month, and cut in half those imposed on September 1 on US$120 billion in products.
+In return, the Trump administration has called off new tariffs on Chinese-made goods like electronics and cell phones that were to take effect last month.

+It also cut in half those imposed on September 1 on US$120 billion worth of products.

 But many tariffs remain in place, and the trade war has squeezed US businesses.